mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "It reverses death."

 Pomri paused, doubtful.
-"You're saying that this substance literally makes you immortal?"
+"Kanosin... makes you immortal?"

 "Not exactly."

-"And you just used it as a flow tattoo?"
+"And you use it as a flow tattoo?"

-"How else would we get up the mountain?"
+"We had no other light.
+How else would we get up the mountain?"

 She held her head in disbelief.
-"You could have saved countless people with this.
+"You could save countless lives with this.
 Why aren't you sharing it with the world?"

 "This world can't be saved.
 The obscura was a convenient distraction for Holrag.
 Now they control everything."

 She grasped my arm, trying eagerly to be convincing, "Who are you to judge the future of the world?
-There are people in Rudjan – innocent people – that could be saved from the obscura."
+There are people in Rudjan who despise the Holragi.
+People that could be saved from the obscura."

-"They can't!"
+"They can't!
+They can't be saved!"
 I plead.

 "Why not?!"

 My face flushed with frustration.
-I had learned of the world from my parents and all the Ulukomans who told stories than anyone my age ought to have.
-Even my father knew the dangers of kanosin flooding.
+I had learned of the dark side of this world from my parents and all the stories told by the forgotten people of Ulukoma.

-"Ulukomans discussed this long ago and they made up their minds," I said, "Kanosin is far too dangerous to give to the entire world."
+I said, desparately, "The old tribes of Ulukoma discussed this long ago and we reached a conclusion.
+My mother's research on Kanosin is far too dangerous to spread beyond Ulukoma."

-"Kanosin is not yours to rule.
-No one power can be the gatekeeper of life and death."
+"Your tribes cannot be the gatekeeper of life and death."

-"That's exactly why we cannot spread it," I said.
-With a heavy sigh I stood up, sinching my satchel closed, and continued up the path we had been on.
+"We must," I said.
+"If more people discover what we know, the Holragi will get wind of it and invade.
+They will take everything we have including the land we live on.
+Then they will be the gatekeepers."

+With great anxiety I stood up, sinching my satchel closed while Pomri sat stewing in rage.
+I didn't have the strength to look in her eye.
+I felt a strong urge to get away, nestled deeply within a pool of guilt.

 "Where are you going Linyu?"